 As soon as the proposal has been prepared to the extent that the student and chair feel confident about presenting it for review, a committee meeting should be scheduled.
 Each committee member will receive a copy of the proposal at least one week prior to the proposal meeting.
 During this meeting the student will present the thesis proposal and respond to questions from the committee members.
 The format of the meeting is to be decided by the thesis chair – ranging from a formal presentation to a working meeting.

 The committee will recommend changes, if any, that need to be made to the proposal (e.g., depth of the literature review, design of the study, nature of the hypotheses).
 Once all of the committee members have approved the proposal, the student is responsible for completing and submitting the ECU Pre-Thesis Research Approval Form.
 Furthermore, it is the student's responsibility to ensure that all research has been approved by the University and Medical Center Institutional Review Board (UMCIRB;www.ecu.edu/irb) or the Institutional Animal Care and Use Committee (IACUC), as applicable, prior to the start of data collection.
+The proposal meeting should be conducted prior to data collection.

 Completing the Thesis